glotzerlab/signac-docs/docs/source/community.rst

 All code contributed via pull request needs to adhere to the following guidelines:

-  1. Most signac packages follow the `git-flow`_ branching model.
+  1. Most signac packages follow the `OneFlow`_ branching model.
      Bug fixes should be implemented in a branch based on ``master``, while new features should be developed within a branch based on ``develop``.
   2. All code needs to adhere to the `PEP8`_ style guide, with the exception that a line may have up to 100 characters.
   3. New features must be properly documented and tested with automated unit tests.